Ever felt frustrated because your motorcycle clutch isn’t working the way it should?

 Is your clutch cable causing trouble while riding?

-Before learning how to shorten a motorcycle clutch cable, it’s important to recognize the signs that something’s wrong.
+Before jumping into how to shorten a motorcycle clutch cable, let’s explore the common signs that your cable needs attention.

 Here’s what to look for: